wuzikang961215/ResearchPaperClustering/README.md

 - The integration of OCR has improved the accuracy for some edge cases, but further refinement is needed.

 This approach balances the need for accuracy with the practical constraints of the project timeline.
 Further enhancements will focus on improving the regex patterns and exploring more advanced text extraction techniques.

+### Further Findings on OCR Usage

+It was discovered that while OCR helps when "Abstract" is in a weird format and cannot be recognized, overusing OCR can lead to poor word extraction.
+For instance, in some cases where there are stuck words due to newline removal, using OCR introduced more issues.
+Therefore, it is more effective to use `PdfReader`'s `extract_text` function even if it results in stuck words.
+The stuck words can then be handled by adding a space when newline characters are removed.